collective/collective.recipe.backup/src/collective/recipe/backup/tests/options.rst

 --------------------

 ``bin/backup`` is of course ideal to put in your cronjob instead of a whole ``bin/repozo ....`` line.
-But you don't want the "INFO" level logging that you get, as you'll get that in your mailbox.
+But you don't want the 'INFO' level logging that you get, as you'll get that in your mailbox.
 In your cronjob, just add ``-q`` or ``--quiet`` and ``bin/backup`` will shut up unless there's a problem.